Skip to main content

 Qualifications:

-High school diploma or general education degree; or one (1) to three (3) months related experience and/or training; or equivalent combination of education and experience.
+Grade 36: Licensed Practical Nurse from an accredited college; or two (2) to four (4) years related experience and/or training; or equivalent combination of education and experience.

 Additional Requirements: